AdobeDocs/campaign-web.en/help/v8/audience/about-recipients.md

 ## What is a profile? {#what}

-A profile in Adobe Campaign Web is an individual stored in the database, serving as a key component to [create audiences](create-audience.md) for deliveries and [add personalization](../personalization/personalize.md) data to your content.

-Adobe Campaign allows you to create and monitor your profiles directly from the interface.
-From there, you can create profiles, access a detailed view of your profiles, and edit them.
+A **profile**, also known as "recipients" in the client console, represents an individual stored in the Campaign database, serving as a key component to [create audiences](create-audience.md) for deliveries and [add personalization](../personalization/personalize.md) data to your content.
+Adobe Campaign allows you to seamlessly manage profiles, from creating new entries to accessing a comprehensive view of all your profiles' attributes and services subscriptions, all through the Campaign Web user interface.

-Other types of profiles are stored in the database such as **[!UICONTROL Test profiles]**, which are designed to test your deliveries before they are sent to the final audience.
+Moreover, **[!UICONTROL test profiles]**, identified as "seed profiles" in the client console, allow you to target additional recipients who do not match the targeting criteria of a given delivery.
+These profiles contain fictitious contact information, or contact information controlled by the sender.
+They can be added to a message’s audience to detect any fraudulent use of your recipient database or to ensure that the emails arrive in the inboxes.
 [Learn how to work with test profiles](test-profiles.md)

+Both profiles and test profiles can be used to test your deliveries before they reach the intended audience.
+By doing so, you can preview the message content and personalization, send proofs for testing and validation, evaluate email rendering across various platform and devices, and test your landing pages.
+[Learn how to preview and test deliveries](../preview-test/preview-test.md)

 ## Access the list of profiles {#access}

 Profiles are accessible and editable in Adobe Campaign Web from the **[!UICONTROL Customer management]** > **Profiles** entry in the left navigation rail.

-You can also access them through the **[!UICONTROL Explorer]** view, from the **[!UICONTROL Profiles & Targets]** > **[!UICONTROL Recipients]** node.
+You can also access them in the **[!UICONTROL Explorer]** view, from the **[!UICONTROL Profiles & Targets]** > **[!UICONTROL Recipients]** node.
 From there you can browse, create and manage folders or subfolders, as well as check associated permissions.
 [Learn how to create folders](../get-started/permissions.md#folders)

 >[!NOTE]
 >